cmusatyalab/LELPerformance/README.md

 # Network Latency Segmentation Project

 ## Introduction
 This repository contains the implementation of the  [Living Edge Lab](https://www.cmu.edu/scs/edgecomputing/index.html)  Network Latency Segmentation project by Sophie Smith and Ishan Darwhekar in the CMU Mobile and Pervasive Computing 15-821/18-843 course.
 The project was mentored by Jim Blakley.
 The video and poster for the project are [here](https://www.cs.cmu.edu/~15-821/archive/#2021).
 A CMU Technical Report, *"Segmenting Latency in a Private 4G LTE Network"*, is available here<link when published>.
-This work and the code associated with it is very specific to the network used.
+This work and the code associated with it are very specific to the network used.
 As a result, this code will not be directly useable on other networks without modifications.

 The aim of this project is to determine the latency of each segment in the round-trip path of the [Living Edge Lab](https://www.cmu.edu/scs/edgecomputing/index.html) network.
 To determine segment latency, we inserted probes into the network at the User Equipment (UE aka *laptop*), XRAN, EPC and the Cloudlet.
 Probes between the XRAN, EPC and Cloudlet were captured by an **Intra-CN** server, *"waterspout"*, that mirrored the ports between the systems.